-6.1 The Company prepaid vehicle vendors for its finance lease operations.
+7.1 The Company prepaid vehicle vendors for its automobile financing services.

-6.2 According to the relevant regulations, the consolidated trusts are required to deposit 1% of the trust's capital to the trust protection fund, which will be released at the trust's expiration date.
+7.2 According to the relevant PRC regulations, the consolidated trusts are required to deposit 1% of the trusts' capital to the trust protection fund, which will be released when the trusts are liquidated.